cssmillie/StrainFinder/README.md

 ## Notes
 Do not use the shallow and deep search options.
 Instead, use the search strategy outlined above (--max_reps and local convergence)

 The global convergence criteria do not work with insufficient data.
-Future plans to mask sites with low coverage when calculating the genotype distances among estimates.
+Future plans to mask low coverage sites when calculating the genotype distances among estimates

 In general, always use --merge\_out and --force\_update